 Good Lord, we talk about a lot of things.
 We have opinions and commentary for days when it comes to just about anyone and anything under the sun… that is OTHER than the very person and the very things that we have some personal control over.
 I am not just talking about our individual selves but the most simple and basic actions that might prove we actually believe what we say.
 Are we aware that it is our actions not our words that prove or disprove what we actually believe?

-Have many of the 88% of Americans say they believe in pro-life but have no problem destroying their very own bodies everyday by acts of omission and commission- in regard of what they do and do not eat.
-The top killers in America are diet-related disease and sickness.
+How many of the 88% of Americans say they believe in pro-life but have no problem destroying their very own bodies everyday by acts of omission and commission- in regard of what they do and do not eat?
+Seriously, how can anyone be pro-life when the top killers in America are diet-related disease and sickness?

-I doubt you will ever hear a dietitian or the diet and fitness industry tell you that the way you eat is a curse or blessing, and we are participating in either cursing your body or blessing it by how, what, where and why you do and do not eat and drink.
+I doubt you will ever hear a dietitian or the diet and fitness industry tell you that the way you eat is either curse or blessing, and we are participating in either cursing our bodies or blessing ourselves by how, what, where and why you do and do not eat and drink.
 Consequently, what we choose to give or withhold from ourselves determines and reflects whether our health will be a blessing or a curse to not only ourselves, but to everyone else.

-It is obvious that we have a problem with many things but it seems like we have no problem with filling our bodies with foods that kill them.
+It is obvious from everything we say that we have a problem with many things but it seems like we have no problem with filling our bodies with foods that kill them.
 Our diet-related disease, diet and fitness industry, medical industry and our health and wellness industry are produced and sustained by gluttony.
-We don’t treat our bodies like holy temples but more like trash dumps.
+But even worse than an economy built on the worship of man-made gods, somewhere along the way our religious systems turned a blind eye to our idolatry and the result is apparent- we don’t treat our bodies like holy temples but more like trash dumps.

-It is absurd to talk about who is right and who is wrong, and what’s right and what’s wrong when we have all participated in lifting up an “economy” that promotes and, at every level, helps produce diet-related disease and sickness in Americans.
+Can we admit that it is absurd to talk about who is right and who is wrong, and what’s right and what’s wrong when we have all participated in lifting up an “economy” that promotes and, at every level, helps produce diet-related disease and sickness in Americans?